About

 Max Smith (Hayes School of Music)

-The Hiddenite Arts & Heritage Center is a non-profit organization that is under the leadership of Director Donna Latham.
+The Hiddenite Arts & Heritage Center is a non-profit organization that is under the leadership of Director Kara Smith.
 For more information, visit the Center's website.

 Contact